Central America ATLAS of Plucked Instruments

 You Tube

-The bordonua is made like the cuatro : so body, neck and tuning head are made from one (big) piece of wood.
+The modern bordonúa is made like the cuatro : so usually the body, neck and tuning head are carved from one (big) piece of wood.
 A front is added, with a fingerboard and veneer to the tuning head.
-The other features are like the normal spanish guitar.
+The other features (neck with frets, bridge and tuning head) are like the normal spanish guitar.
+However nowadays often the entire instrument is made like a guitar, so from separate bits of wood.

 It has 10 metal strings in 5 double courses.

-With its deepest voice of the Puerto Rico stringed instruments it is used to play either harmonic or melodic bass lines.
+With its deepest voice of the Puerto Rico stringed instruments the bordonúa is used to play either harmonic or melodic bass lines.
 But also melodies or even chords can be played on it.

 For more information on making one, see Cuatro.PR.